 Many Instagrammers, in particular, use the idea that tourism helps just to ease their conscience while they parade in a designer dresses in front of poor locals.
 Because it’s a photoshoot that will bring more visitors to this place, right?
 Let’s take Cuba as an example.

 Girls flock to Cuba for beautiful photos with vintage cars, beaches and colorful streets.
 It’s undeniably photogenic.
 However, since tourism in Cuba has expanded many Western hotels popped up in Havana, such as Kempinski.

-While I have nothing against Kempinski, they have lovely hotels, one should keep in mind that by going to Havana and staying there it won’t help locals in a significant way.
-If at all, as $1 in every $5 actually reaches the poor.
+While I have nothing against Kempinski, they have lovely hotels, one should keep in mind that going to Havana and staying there won’t help locals in a significant way.
+If at all, as $1 (at the most) in every $5 actually reaches regular people.